waltergenchi/spark_ukko/README.md

 The file has one billion rows and each row contains only one float number.

 data-2.txt is text file containing a 1000000 x 1000 matrix.
 The file is stored in the text format, and each line represents a row vector.
 The row contains 1000 float numbers which are separated by white-spaces.

+# Documentation
+It can be found in the file "project1_documentation.pdf".